-With its narrow cobblestone streets featuring quirky restaurants, cafes and boutiques but lacking global chain stores, its art deco architectural heritage, and its throwback Paris ambiance, The Butte aux Cailles is definitely a place to come if you're looking for something relatively unchartered.
+With its narrow cobblestone streets harboring quirky restaurants, cafes and boutiques but lacking global chain stores, its art deco architectural heritage, and its throwback Paris ambiance, The Butte aux Cailles is definitely a place to come if you're looking for something relatively unchartered.

 Read related: 5 Paris "Villages" You Probably Don't Know About Yet

 This historically working class district has, to no surprise, become a favorite spot for artists and affluent hipsters in recent years, evident in the area's abundant street art, lofts with leafy rooftops, and gourmet shops.

 The Butte aux Cailles neighborhood is a hilly area in Paris' 13th arrondissement, wedged between the city's biggest Chinatown district at Metro Tolbiac and the sprawling Place d'Italie.
 Bring a good Paris district map to help orient yourself.

 Main streets around the Butte aux Cailles: Rue des Cinq Diamants, Rue de la Butte aux Cailles, Place Paul Verlaine, Rue Daviel.

 Getting There: Get off at metro Corvisart (Line 6) and walk up Rue des Cinq Diamants until you hit the heart of the neighborhood at the Rue de la Butte aux Cailles juncture.
 From here, exploring the neighborhood's many nooks is easy.